Well, Darling Ones,

 Before he died, my dad agreed to see us, finally giving up the grudge he had been holding onto since June.
 So, Sister #4 got to say goodbye and make peace with him.
 We are happy she had that opportunity since she was the one who really needed it.
-I opted not to see him on his deathbed and when Sister #4 came home she said it was good I didn’t go.
+I opted not go see him on his deathbed and when Sister #4 came home she said it was good I didn’t go.

-My mom said he died peacefully and that’s the best you can hope for right?
+My mom said he died peacefully and that’s the best you can hope for, right?

-I am not in the right head space to write about this linearly, to weave a cohesive narrative about the days following the death of my dad.
+I am not in the head space to write about this linearly, to weave a cohesive narrative about the days following the death of my dad.

 My dad just died!
 How can I write something good?
 That is an excuse and exclamation we lobbed at each other all week.

 “Jaycie, will you get my some water?
 My dad just died.”

 Anytime someone said something that didn’t quite make sense, something roastable, or forgot what they were doing they shouted, My dad/grandpa/husband/father-in-law just died.

 My family’s love language is teasing in a manner that is never meant to be hurtful (though sometimes that happens), only hilarious.
 So whenever you got roasted you just shouted MY DAD JUST DIED!

 It started in the wee small hours after Dad died, we’re talking like 4 a.m., Sister #4 asked me how we would get Dad’s ashes.
 I said they’d mail them.

 She was all, “What?!
 Like two-day free shipping?”